Pureblueessentialsorg/pureblueessentials.com.au/content/shipping/index.md

 pureblueessentials@gmail.com            with your order number in the subject line.

-Please also see our packaging and recycling policy regarding responsible recycling - and clever reuse -of your packaging once you receive your wonderful **pure blue essential** products !
+Please also see our packaging and recycling policy regarding responsible recycling - and clever reuse - of your packaging once you receive your wonderful **pure blue essential** products !